ozten/d2g/docs/SPEC.md

 A developer signs into d2g with Persona.

 A developer uploads their privileged app (zip file) which creates or updates a project.
+The service signs the privileged app.

 A developer shares the install link to the latest version of their app with their beta testers via their email client or other communication